cea-trust-platform/trust-documentation/doc/source/index.rst

 - **TRUST C++ API Documentation** can be found there: `TRUST C++ API <./doxy/index.html>`__

+**You can use the search bar located on the top right of your screen to lookup any keyword, or item in the generic guide.
+Use the dedicated Doxygen search box for C++ classes.**

 ----

 Here are some useful links that you can visit too: